ajielee/AJToolNgMarkdownEditor/README.md

 ## Acknowledgments
 Based on [angular-marked](https://github.com/Hypercubed/angular-marked) by [@Hypercubed](https://github.com/Hypercubed)

 In fact, this is a core function of my own blog, which I'm still programming.
-Thanks [@Hypercubed](https://github.com/Hypercubed), without his powerful library and his help, I can't do it in such a short time.
+Thanks [@Hypercubed](https://github.com/Hypercubed), without his powerful library or his help, I can't do it in such a short time.

 ## TODO list
 1. Adds tab option, makes it more useful for iPhone user.